sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 * How to detect AI/ML backed systems in the Internet and Entreprise network?
 * Is AI/ML apps secure at Internet scale?
 * What is AI/ML apps security level in a general sense at the present time?

+## This Lab Contains
+1. This document with additional information and description
+1. Additional `.sh` script with set of different scanning commands

 ## Prerequisites and Requirements
 ### TL;DR